XM-George/Car-Rent-App/README.md

 - Unique rental ID generation
 - Rental history tracking (who rented what and when)
 - Input validation for all entities
-- Full-featured desktop GUI using Java Swing
+- Desktop GUI built using Java Swing
+- Multi-language support (English / Greek) using internationalization (I18n)
 - Persistent storage using binary files (.bin)